oryon-dominik/django-template/README.md

 - Add `'apps.<app_name>.apps.<app_name.capitalize()>Config'` to `LOCAL_APPS` or `PROJECT_APPS` in `config.settings.base.py`.
 - Add the apps routes to `urlpatterns` in `config.urls.py` like this: `path('', include('apps.<app_name>.api.urls', namespace="<app_name>")),`.
+- Create a frontend
+    yarn add vite
+    yarn add @vitejs/plugin-vue
+    yarn add vue

+## Caveats

+The .pre-commit-config.yaml mypy hook needs a lot of dependencies, so you might want to clean it up a bit if your just using the minimal template.

 ## Credits